sigstore/docs/content/en/index.md

 ## About the project

-sigstore is a Linux Foundation project.
+sigstore is a Linux Foundation project backed by Google, Red Hat and Purdue University.
 We provide a public good, non-profit service to improve the open source software supply chain by easing the adoption of cryptographic software signing.
-Backed by RedHat, Google.....

 ## Contributing